Johanne Defay and the Mawem brothers: a look back at a great first at the Olympics

 On the French side, Johanne Defay suffered a lot in the women's event, as she could legitimately hope to be on the box as the world number two.
 In extremely small and difficult to read waves, the French surfer fell in the round of 16 to Portuguese member of the QS (qualifying round equivalent to the second division of pro surfing) Yolanda Hopkins.

-"With the wind, the waves could be okay or they could totally crash.
-It was a lot more complex than the warm ups in the previous days when there was no wind on the spot.
-I'm frustrated that I couldn't express myself, but in these conditions I think I'm not the only one to come out of the water with that feeling.
-But it's still my first Olympic experience and I won't forget it.
-At 27, the Frenchwoman can obviously aim for the next Olympic deadline which will take place on the famous spot of Teahupoo in Tahiti for the Paris 2024 Olympics.
+"With the wind, the waves could be correct or totally crushed.
+It was much more complex than during the warm-ups on the previous days when there was no wind on the spot yet.
+I'm frustrated not to have been able to express myself, but in these conditions, I think I'm not the only one to come out of the water with this feeling.
+But it's still my first Olympic experience and I won't forget it."
+At 27, the Frenchwoman can obviously set her sights on the next Olympic deadline, which will take place on the famous Teahupoo spot in Tahiti for the Paris 2024 Olympics.
 "It's a wave that won't level the playing field like here in Japan," she added.
 "It will be the opposite of what we had for our first Games."